indrekots/indrekots.github.io/_posts/articles/2016-06-21-design-patterns-observer-pattern-implementation-in-java.md

 ## Implement interfaces

 Now that we have created the interfaces we need, let's implement them.
-I'm calling the concrete implementation of `Subject` `DataSource` since it knows how many people are currently in space.
+I'm calling the concrete implementation of the *Subject* interface *DataSource* since it is the source of the original data.

 {% highlight java %}
 import java.util.ArrayList;